DemianKost/laravel-crm-api-example/README.md

 ## About

 Yeah, this is open source example of Laravel CRM API, so you can use it for educational or e-commerce goals - boom boom 🔥🔥🔥

+Here you can find nice examples of event-sourcing implementation and DDD, so this repository will be very helpful for beginners that want to learn more in Laravel.